The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 Both types have their advantages;

-The benefit of a no-frills small guitar amp is their ease of use.
+The benefit of a no-frills small guitar amp is its ease of use.
 This makes practice painless as they eliminate you having to get too involved in the controls.
-Conversely, the benefit of an singing all dancing feature rich micro amp is that they give you a choice of settings.
-This can make your practice time more interesting, creative and fun.

 The choice is yours.
 But whichever type of small amp you go for, plug in and have hours of playing fun.